azhirnov/cpu-gpu-arch/gpu/NVidia-Turing.md

 * fp16 performance: HADD2, HMUL2, HFMA2 has same performance, MAD has 2 instructions, so HFMA2 should be used instead.
 [10]
 * SM bound to one or multiple render target regions with tile size 16x16 (or lower on high register usage) [10]
+* Minimal workgroup size 32x2, because FMA perform over 2 cycles (like a SIMD16 with dual issue).
+[10]

+* Each Tensor Core can perform up to 64 floating point fused multiply-add (FMA) operations per clock using FP16 inputs.
+[2]

 ### Memory